 It's a zoo!

-The key is that anxiety is tied to elevate levels of inflammatory cytokines and reduced levels of anti inflammatory cytokines.
+The key is that anxiety is tied to elevated levels of inflammatory cytokines and reduced levels of anti-inflammatory cytokines.

 This will really come into play with CBD later!

 Another study showing both the good and bad from chronic stress (which we established above in terms of anxiety):

 Likewise, activation of NLRP3 inflammasome and upregulation of inflammatory mediators, such as interleukin-1β (IL-1β), IL-6, and IL-18, were also observed in the hippocampus after exposure to chronic stress.

 Before we start to glaze over, we'll summarize with this;